List of Rocky characters: Ludmilla Vobet Drago

-Ludmilla Vobet-Drago (Russian: Людмила Вобет Драго, played by Brigitte Nielsen), is a former Olympic swimmer for the Soviet Union (present-day Russia) and Ivan Drago's wife in Rocky IV.
+Ludmilla Vobet-Drago (Russian: Людмила Вобет Драго), is a former Olympic swimmer for the Soviet Union (present-day Russia) and Ivan Drago's wife in Rocky IV.
 Along with manager Nicolai Koloff, she acts as Ivan's spokesperson, describing the power of his punches and firmly believes her husband is impossible to defeat in a boxing match.
 Ivan is a man of few words.
 Because of this, Ludmilla always spoke for him during interviews.
 However, Rocky soon proves her wrong when he succeeds in defeating Drago by KO much to her ire and dismay.

 She had been a professional swimmer who competed in the Olympics, winning two gold medals.
 At some point in her life she met an officer of the Soviet Army named Ivan Drago, who had been trained to be a professional boxer.

 In Creed II, it is revealed that after Ivan's loss to Rocky, Ivan was disgraced by the USSR, where he was shamed and kicked out of the country, tainting the Drago name forever.
 In 1990, Ludmilla gave birth to Viktor but soon after divorced Ivan and left him to raise their son on his own in Ukraine.
 She is part of the Russian group that supports her estranged son Viktor in his rematch against Donnie Creed, despite Viktor's animosity towards her for betraying him and his father.
 During the 10th and final round of the match, Ludmilla leaves the arena in disgust when Viktor is knocked down again by Donnie.
 Viktor ends up losing the bout without the presence of the Russian spectators and his mother.

-In real-life, Brigitte Nielsen was engaged to Sylvester Stallone (who plays Rocky), during production of Rocky IV, and married shortly after the release.
-They divorced in 1987.
+In real-life, Brigitte Nielsen was engaged to Sylvester Stallone (who plays Rocky), during production of Rocky IV, and married shortly after the release, before they divorced in 1987.